South Garden – Crescent Border

 The buzzards are another local reference too and are frequently to be seen drifting overhead – or perched on telegraph poles… They are also the feature that has been most criticised by visitors when we ask what they would change.
 We are attached to them, however, and so they have remained for the moment.

 I wrote a piece about this border in late summer for the English Garden – here.

-And just beyond, a rambler rose, Wichuriana:
+And just beyond the Crescent Border, a rambler rose, Wichuriana: